 Nor should the US limit this system to its own use.
 We've already partnered with Japan on Aegis BMD, installed Aegis Ashore in Romania and Poland and sold THAAD to the Saudis and the UAE, who used it to shoot down a missile in early 2022.
 Ensuring that these systems are widely distributed will not only allow us to spread the costs across a larger buy but also significantly decrease the impact of any potential nuclear conflict.
 The ballistic missile is a threat that can be mitigated, and for both strategic and humanitarian reasons, it should be mitigated.

-Two years after I wrote this, this post seems almost obsolete.
+Two years after I wrote this, this post seems almost obsolete in the best possible way.
 Since then, we have seen Ukraine use Patriots quite effectively against ballistic and hypersonic weapons on several occasions, and Israel shoot down two massive attacks by Iranian ballistic missiles, providing conclusive proof of the value of such systems.
 The case for buying more BMD, particularly Aegis Ashore, is stronger than ever, although there has been annoyingly little action on this.

 Comments